-We will work together to maintain the safety of the learning environment at all times by being proactive, responsible, and consistently adhering to all safety guidelines and practices.
+We will work together to always maintain the safety of the learning environment by being proactive, responsible, and consistently adhering to all safety guidelines and practices.

 Goal 2

 We will create learning experiences in our Professional Learning Communities (PLCs), that will improve the academic outcomes of each student.